2. Service Tag

-In addition to global services – which are guaranteed to be available to all clients for the entire lifetime of the application – Init(args) also supports defining local services using the Service Tag feature.
+In addition to global services – which are guaranteed to be available to all clients for the entire lifetime of the application – it is also possible to register local services using Service Tags.

-Local services live as part of scene and prefab assets, and can have a more limited lifespan and availability than global services.
+Local services live as part of scene or prefab assets, and are only available to clients for as long as the scene or prefab instance they are attached to remains loaded.
+They often also have more limited availability than global services.

 You can turn any component into a local service by selecting Make Service Of Type… from its context menu.